ugr-sail/sinergym/docs/source/pages/environments.rst

         }

-The additional information we can obtain in a step is the timestep number, simulation time elapsed, step datetime, action executed in simulator (which can be different to the step action parameter due to the transformations) and reward terms.
+The additional information we can obtain in a step is the timestep number, simulation time elapsed, step datetime, action executed in simulator (which can be different to the step action parameter due to the transformations if environment action space is normalized) and reward terms.
 The keys of reward terms depends on the reward class it has been used in the environment.

 **************************
 Environments List